 The Tin Woman

-The story of a woman, Joy, who receives a heart transplant and her eventual meeting with the family of the donor.
+This is the story of a woman, Joy, who receives a heart transplant and her eventual meeting with the family of the donor, Jack.

 Hank’s wife, Alice, and daughter, Sammy, cope in different ways, trying to understand why things happen the way they do.